Analysis

 Step 3: Build the Refresh Agent (Claude Code)

 This is where you wire up the agent that does the actual rewriting.
 One correction before you build on this code: the snippet below uses an export default defineSkill({...}) pattern in a .ts file, but that isn't how Claude Code skills actually work.
-Real Claude Code skills are SKILL.md markdown files inside a directory under .claude/skills/, with a description that drives when the skill runs (Extend Claude with skills - Claude Code Docs).
+Real Claude Code skills are SKILL.md markdown files inside a directory under .claude/skills/, with a description that drives when the skill runs (Extend Claude with skills - Claude Code Docs (opens in a new tab)).
 There's no documented defineSkill TypeScript helper.
 Likewise, the claude.generate({prompt: ...}) call is pseudocode, not a real Anthropic SDK surface.
 Treat the code below as a structural sketch of a generic refresh agent or script rather than a Claude Code skill you can drop in as-is.

 // .claude/skills/content-refresh.ts